guneykayim/mind_map/README.md

 - Maintain arrow connections when nodes are dragged

 ### 🚧 In Progress
+- [ ] Allow nodes to be deleted
+- [ ] Allow multiple nodes to be selected and dragged together
+- [ ] Make canvas zoomable
+- [ ] Make canvas scrollable
+- [ ] Child nodes cannot add a node in it's parent direction
-- [ ] Save and load mind map functionality
+- [ ] Export and import mind map

 ## 🛠 Tech Stack